Home

 One interesting fact about the Swallowtail Caterpillars is that the have an orange "forked gland", called the osmeterium.

-When in danger the osmeterium, which looks like a snake's tongue, ejects and releases a foul smell......all to repel predators! (left)
+When in danger the osmeterium, which looks like a snake's tongue, ejects and releases a foul smell......all to repel predators! (right)

 If you try your hand at raising Swallowtails, you will be able to see this unusual feature by gently pressing behind the head.